ncabete/Tracearr/README.md

 | Cache | Redis |
 | Real-time | Socket.io |
 | Monorepo | pnpm + Turborepo |

+**TimescaleDB** handles session history.
+Regular Postgres works fine until you have a year of watch data and your stats queries start taking forever.
+TimescaleDB is built for exactly this kind of time-series data—dashboard stats stay fast because they're pre-computed, not recalculated every page load.

+**Fastify** over Express because it's measurably faster and the schema validation is nice.
+When you're polling servers every 15 seconds, the little things add up.

 ## Project Structure